Leitrim–Sligo (Dáil constituency)

-Sligo–Leitrim is a parliamentary constituency that has been represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas, from the 2016 general election.
-The constituency elects 4 deputies (Teachtaí Dála, commonly known as TDs) on the system of proportional representation by means of the single transferable vote (PR-STV).
-The constituency previously existed from 1923 to 1937 (then titled Leitrim–Sligo) and from 1948 to 2007.
+Leitrim–Sligo was a parliamentary constituency represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas from 1923 to 1937.
+The constituency elected 7 deputies (Teachtaí Dála, commonly known as TDs) to the Dáil, on the system of proportional representation by means of the single transferable vote (PR-STV).

 History and boundaries

-1923–1937 and 1948–2007

 The constituency was defined in the Electoral Act 1923 as: